Microsoft wants to make Windows an AI operating system, launches Copilot+ PCs | TechCrunch

 Windows 11’s forthcoming Recall feature can “remember” apps and content a user accessed on their PC weeks or even months ago, for example helping them to find a Discord chat where they were discussing clothes they were considering buying.
 Users can use Recall’s timeline to “scroll back” to see what they were working on in the recent past and drill down in files like PowerPoint presentations to surface info potentially relevant to their searches.

-Microsoft says that Recall can create associations between colors, images and more to let users search for practically anything on their PCs in natural language (not dissimilar to startup Rewind’s tech).
-And the company claims that all user data associated with Recall is kept private and on-device — and not used to train AI models, importantly.
+Microsoft says that Recall can create associations between colors, images and more to let users search for practically anything on their PCs in natural language (not dissimilar to startup Rewind’s tech); developers will be able to improve Recall by adding contextual information to their apps.
+And Microsoft claims all user data associated with Recall is kept private and on-device — and not used to train AI models, importantly.

 Here’s more from Microsoft: “Your snapshots are yours; they stay locally on your PC.
 You can delete individual snapshots, adjust and delete ranges of time in Settings, or pause at any point right from the icon in the System Tray on your Taskbar.
 You can also filter apps and websites from ever being saved.”